 Situation of the country

-Colombia has the second highest number of victims of anti-personnel landmines in the world - more than 11,100 in 25 years.
-According to HI, 80% of the survivors of armed violence suffer from a disability.
+Colombia has the second highest number of victims of anti-personnel mines in the world - more than 12,000 since 1990.